-In traditional marketing businesses would find ways to get a potential customer’s attention.
+In traditional marketing you would find ways to get a potential customer’s attention.
 This typically involved print, radio, or TV advertising designed to interrupt the viewer and grab their attention.
 It is a shotgun approach that is hard to track effectively.
 This also means it’s hard to calculate a true ROI for your efforts.
-Inbound marketing by contrast earns the attention of the viewer by presenting potential customers with useful, interesting, and entertaining content.
-Specific groups are identified as potential customers and accurately targeted through content creation, search marketing, and social media.
-The results are carefully tracked and analysed, allowing you to find more qualified leads and optimise the performance of your sales funnel.
+In contrast, with inbound marketing you earn the attention of the viewer by presenting potential customers with useful, interesting, and entertaining content.
+You identify specific groups as potential clients and targeted them through content creation, search marketing, and social media.
+You can track and attribute the results more accurately, allowing you to find more qualified leads and optimise the performance of your sales funnel.

 The 5 Stages to Your Inbound Marketing Engine

 There are key 5 steps to create and maintain your inbound marketing engine.
 Follow these steps to create content, get found by your customers, find leads, convert leads into customers, and monitor and optimise your inbound marketing engine.

 1: Create Useful, Interesting, and Entertaining Content

 To get started your inbound marketing engine is going to need some content to attract potential customers to your site.
 This is called content marketing and is a key part of the inbound approach.
 Your content should be useful, interesting, and entertaining to get maximum attention.
 However, for some subjects this might be a tall order.
 If that’s the case for you, focus on getting a good mix of content on your website that fulfils the requirements.
 Content covers range of different medias, including blog posts, videos, audio, pictures, white papers, and animations.
 Before you start investing in content you should always perform some keyword research.
 You want to produces content that your target audience is actively searching for.
 Be sure to use the same language that they are using in their search terms.

 2: You Need to Get Found by Your Target Customers